+Objections and reporting

-Objections and reporting: Where concerns arise during engagement and consultation processes, the project developer shall enter into constructive dialogue to resolve the issues, incorporating any necessary changes in their project design.
-Where requests are appropriate and proportionate, they shall (either addressed within 6 weeks of being raised engagement/consultation processes or at any time during the subsequent project).
-Where requests are not deemed appropriate or proportionate, they shall still be addressed within this time, providing contact details for the Peatland Code if stakeholders wish to take their concerns further.
+Where concerns arise during engagement and consultation processes, the project developer shall enter into constructive dialogue to resolve the issues, incorporating any necessary changes in their project design.

+Where requests are appropriate and proportionate, they shall be addressed within 6 weeks of being raised (either through engagement/consultation processes or at any time during the subsequent project).
+Where requests are not deemed appropriate or proportionate, they shall still be addressed within this time, providing contact details for the Peatland Code if relevant parties wish to take their concerns further.

 These concerns will then be raised with the independent validation body conducting the validation who will make a final judgement on the request.
-Details of objections and resolutions shall be included as an appendix to the Project Design Document.
+Details of objections and resolutions shall be anonymised in line with GDPR and included as an appendix to the Project Design Document.

-Stakeholders are defined as anyone who could affect or be affected by the outcomes of a Peatland Code project, and may include freeholders/tenants/sub-tenants, local communities, mortgagees, statutory bodies, environmental agencies, local authorities, water suppliers, archaeologists, and parties to existing agreements on the land, trustees and beneficiaries, those with access, withdrawal, management or exclusion rights, or those with other legal and equitable interests in the land such as neighbouring landowners.
+Relevant parties are defined as anyone who could affect or be affected by the outcomes of a Peatland Code project, and may include freeholders/tenants/sub-tenants, local communities, mortgagees, statutory bodies, environmental agencies, local authorities, water suppliers, archaeologists, and parties to existing agreements on the land, including trustees and beneficiaries, those with access, withdrawal, management or exclusion rights, or those with other legal and equitable interests in the land such as neighbouring landowners.

 This guidance has been developed in line with the Scottish Land Commission's Land Rights and Responsibilities Protocol on Community Engagement in Decisions Relating to Land.